Madeleine McCann investigation: searches enter second day

 “The only thing that I would clarify is that it doesn’t come from the suspect — so we don’t have a confession or anything similar now, or an indication from the suspect of where it would make sense to search.”

-The Sun reported that investigators had found images of Brueckner, who has reportedly denied any involvement in Madeleine’s disappearance, at the reservoir.
+The Sun reported that investigators previously found photos and video of Brueckner at the reservoir.
+He has reportedly denied any involvement in Madeleine’s disappearance.

+Madeleine vanished while on holiday with her parents in Praia da Luz, after they left her and her younger twin siblings asleep in their apartment while they went out to dinner with friends.

-Portuguese lawyer Marcos Aragao Correia previously claimed that criminal contacts had told him that Madeleine’s body was in the water, and in 2008 he raised funds for unsuccessful private searches of the reservoir.
+Portuguese lawyer Marcos Aragao Correia previously claimed that criminal contacts had told him that Madeleine’s body was in the reservoir, and in 2008 he raised funds for unsuccessful private searches of the water.

 Four teams of officers from the Portuguese Policia Judiciaria are involved in the operation, along with at least 20 of their German counterparts, Portuguese news outlet SIC said.